At the Codfish Ball: Plot

 That evening, Roger arrives and Marie helps him with his bow tie.
 Sally shows off her dress.
-Don tells his daughter to remove her makeup and go-go boots before they leave, with Emile making a comment about daughters growing up.
+Don tells his daughter to remove her makeup and go-go boots before they leave, with Émile making a comment about daughters growing up.
 Later in the award room Don affectionately tells her that she is a beautiful girl who will one day wear makeup but not tonight.

 Peggy and Abe prepare dinner at her apartment.
 Her mother Katherine (Myra Turley) arrives, and Peggy tells her that she and Abe are moving in together.
 Katherine opposes the idea and says she would rather Peggy just lie about it.
 She tells Peggy that Abe is just using her as practice before he decides to marry and have a family with another woman in the future, and snidely advises her to just "get a cat" if she's lonely.

 At the ACS dinner, Pete Campbell (Vincent Kartheiser) introduces Don and Megan to Ed Baxter (Ray Wise), Ken’s father-in-law.
 Ed compliments Don's talent and Megan's contribution to the Heinz campaign.
 Roger shows a genuine side when he spends the night with Sally on his arm, telling her about the event's attendees; Marie watches him from across the room.
 Later at the bar, Marie approaches Roger.
-Meanwhile, Emile tells Megan she has changed, that her marriage to Don has ultimately allowed her to take a shortcut in life instead of working for it, reminding her of her acting dreams she was once so driven about.
+Meanwhile, Émile tells Megan she has changed, that her marriage to Don has ultimately allowed her to take a shortcut in life instead of working for it, reminding her of her acting dreams she was once so driven about.
 She rebuffs him but is visibly bothered by this truth.
 Sally later enters a room down the hall and sees Marie fellating Roger.
 Back in the showroom, Ed tells Don the companies at the event love his talent and will shower him with awards but, because of the letter he wrote against Lucky Strike, will never hire him.
 Don looks stunned.
 As he returns to the table and rejoins Megan, her parents, and Sally, they each look crestfallen.

 Back at Don’s apartment while everyone is sleeping, Sally sneaks out in her pajamas and calls Glen.
-He asks her how the city was and she replies that it's “dirty”.
+He asks her how the city was and she replies “dirty”.